dronenb/notes/docs/podman.md

 # Podman

-## Open a shell in a new image:
+## Open a shell in a new image

 ```bash
 podman run -it <image> /bin/bash
 ```

-## Open a shell in a running container:
+## Open a shell in a running container

 ```bash
 podman exec -it <image_id> /bin/bash